owid/etl/docs/architecture/metadata/structuring-yaml.md

   my_table:
     variables:
       my_var_1:
-        # Final description will be First, Second, Third line
+        # Description will be Third line
         description_key:
           - Third line.
         presentation:
-          # Final tags will be Internet, Energy
+          # Tag will be Internet
           topic_tags:
             - Internet
+      my_var_2:
+        # Description will be First line, Second line
+        # Tag will be Energy
 ```

 ## Dynamic YAML